Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Experiments

 \textbf{Training Setting.} For VGGNet on CIFAR-10, we follow the setting in~\cite{li2016pruning}.
 As the training setup is not publicly available, we re-implement the pruning procedure and achieve similar results to the original paper.
 For ResNet on CIFAR-10, we utilize the same training schedule as~\cite{zagoruyko2016wide}.
 For CIFAR-10 experiments, we run each setting three times and report the ``mean $\pm$ std''.
-In the ILSVRC-2012 experiments, we use the default parameter settings which is same as~\cite{he2016deep,he2016identity} and the same data argumentation strategies as the official PyTorch~\cite{paszke2017automatic} examples.
+In the ILSVRC-2012 experiments, we use the default parameter setting, which is the same as~\cite{he2016deep,he2016identity}, and the same data argumentation strategies as the official PyTorch~\cite{paszke2017automatic} examples.

 \textbf{Pruning Setting.} For VGGNet on CIFAR-10, we use the same pruning rate as~\cite{li2016pruning}.
-For experiments on ResNet, we prune \emph{all} the weighted layers with the \emph{same} pruning rate at the same time, which is the same as~\cite{he2018soft}.
+For experiments on ResNet, we follow~\cite{he2018pruning,he2018soft} and prune \emph{all} the weighted layers with the \emph{same} pruning rate at the same time.
 Therefore, only one hyper-parameter, the pruning rate of $P_{i}=P$ is used to balance the acceleration and accuracy.
 Note that choosing different rates for different layers could improve the performance~\cite{li2016pruning}, but it also introduces extra hyper-parameters.
-Our pruning operation is conducted at the end of every two training epochs, which gives us a balance of accuracy and consumption of pruning operation.

-We choose $\ell_{p}$-norm criterion with $p=1,2$ as the norm-based criterion in our meta-pruning framework.
-For relational criterion in our meta-pruning, we use Minkowski distance with $p=1,2$ and cosine distance.
-We analyze the difference between pruning a scratch model and the pre-trained model.
-For pruning the scratch model, we utilize the regular training schedule without additional fine-tuning.
-For pruning the pre-trained model, we reduce the learning rate to one-tenth of the original learning rate.
-To conduct a fair comparison, we use the same training epochs for scratch and pre-trained models, which is the same as~\cite{he2018soft}.
+Our pruning operation is conducted at the end of every two training epochs, which provides a balance of accuracy and energy consumption during the pruning operation.
+Pruning of both the scratch model and the pre-trained model are compared.
+For pruning from scratch, we train the model from scratch and do not conduct additional fine-tuning.
+For pruning the pre-trained model, the learning rate is reduced to one-tenth of the initial learning rate.
+The training schedule is the same as~\cite{he2018soft}.